 Medical Malpractice Lawyers in NJ

 Mazie Slater Katz & Freeman are widely recognized as top medical malpractice lawyers in New Jersey, having won landmark decisions and record-breaking awards in medical negligence cases.
 Every patient has the right to hold doctors, nurses, hospitals, chiropractors, therapists and other medical providers liable for mistakes that cause harm, and we have a long, distinguished history of aggressively fighting for the rights of people who were injured or killed as a result of a doctor’s, nurse’s, or a hospital’s negligence.
-In fact, we have been named multiple times to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America, and we are one of the only New Jersey medical malpractice law firms to have multiple attorneys who have been inducted into the prestigious New Jersey Law Journal Personal Injury Hall of Fame.
+In fact, we have been named multiple times to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America, and we are one of the only New Jersey medical malpractice law firms to have multiple medical malpractice attorneys who have been inducted into the prestigious New Jersey Law Journal Personal Injury Hall of Fame.

 Our NJ medical malpractice lawyers near you have won tens of millions of dollars on behalf of deserving clients.
 These malpractice victims have benefitted from jury verdicts, which include the following:

 - $18.5 million jury verdict in a birth injury malpractice case against a doctor and a hospital that caused a child to suffer from cerebral palsy.
 This is believed to be the largest birth injury recovery in New Jersey history.

-- A $12 million jury verdict against an oral surgeon whose negligence led to the death of a 21-year-old who had his wisdom teeth extracted.
+- $12 million jury verdict against an oral surgeon whose negligence led to the death of a 21-year-old who had his wisdom teeth extracted.